 And as a result, people don’t seem to quit investment banking jobsInvestment Banking JobsThe investment banking job description is a formal narrative that lists out the essential qualification, basic skills and technical skills required in a candidate to fill in the vacant investment banker position.
 It also explains the roles and responsibilities to be performed in this job position. in Ireland for pressure or stress.
 And the attrition rate is much lesser in Irish investment banks than it is in any other country.

 The salary of investment banking in Ireland industry is average.
 And here’s what the salary details of an analyst, associate, and senior analyst at Deutsche Bank Ireland –

 You can see that as an analyst when you will win the offer, it’s not very lucrative at all.
 You will earn around Euro 29,509 per year.
-And the bonus is so less that that doesn’t even count.
+And the bonus is so less than that doesn’t even count.
 As a senior analyst, your compensation would increase just Euro 5000 per year which isn’t a big deal.
 But as an associate, you will earn Euro 46,414 per year which is quite good compared to the compensation of analyst and senior analyst.

 People don’t seem to leave investment banking or the bank they join once they join.
-There are only two reasons – first, the working hours are quite standard (60-70 hours a week), and as a result, the investment bankers have a great work-life balance; second, the jobs are quite stable and stress free.
+There are only two reasons – first, the working hours are quite standard (60-70 hours a week), and as a result, the investment bankers have a great work-life balance; second, the jobs are quite stable and stress-free.

 But still, there are exceptions.
-Few quit the investment banking jobs in Ireland and would like to explore other opportunities.
+Few quit investment banking jobs in Ireland and would like to explore other opportunities.
 There are usually three options –

 - First, few people leave the corporate finance field completely and do their own thing (e.g. start their own business).